A Personalized Glomerulus Chip Engineered from Stem Cell-Derived Epithelium and Vascular Endothelium

 • Cells can be fixed and imaged for further analysis or removed and processed for genomic studies

-• Potential applications include investigate of drug candidate toxicity as well as evaluation of transporter-mediated drug-drug interactions.
+• Potential applications include investigation of drug candidate toxicity as well as evaluation of transporter-mediated drug-drug interactions.